Pappyland: Format

-During each half-hour segment, Pappy and other characters danced, sang, taught life lessons and other children's television fare but the main focus of the show was watching Pappy draw pictures.
-The camera was positioned directly above his paper and he would carefully explain the purpose of each technique used.
+During each half-hour segment, Pappy and other characters danced, sang, and taught life lessons, in addition to other children's television fare, but the main focus of the show was watching Pappy draw pictures.
+The camera was positioned directly above his paper, and he would carefully explain the purpose of each technique used.
 The purpose was for children viewers to be able to follow along with Pappy and create the same image as he did.
 A selection of viewers who sent in their artwork had their drawing shown during the "Hall of Frames" segment near the end of the show and the closing credits.
 The show was distributed for broadcast on public television by WCNY in Syracuse, New York; it was produced by the non-profit Craftsman & Scribes Creative Workshop and Creative Media Solutions TV, also based in Syracuse, New York.
 Writer for 35 episodes was Benette Whitmore.
 Home viewers were asked to mail their drawings to a post office box in Syracuse.
 Years later, Michael Cariglio hosted Inspiration Station on Smile of a Child TV.
 Pappyland is now available on DVD.
-The series can be viewed on digital streaming device Roku's Family TV channel.
+The series can be viewed on a digital streaming device Roku's Family TV channel.